Biden surveys Colorado wildfire damage, comforts victims

 One victim was identified Friday and one person remained unaccounted for out of some 35,000 forced from their homes.

-Biden, and his wife, Jill, arrived in the Harper Lake neighborhood of Louisville on Friday afternoon to survey the damage, passing the burned remnants of homes next to damaged structures still standing.
-They walked along a street where homes burned to their concrete foundations, meeting residents and local officials who have been overseeing the response and recovery operation.
-The president was also set to deliver remarks.
+Biden, and his wife, Jill, arrived in the Harper Lake neighborhood of Louisville on Friday afternoon to survey the damage, passing the scorched remnants of homes next to damaged structures still standing.
+They walked along a street where homes burned to their concrete foundations, meeting residents and local officials who have been overseeing the response and recovery.

+Speaking at a recreation center in Louisville, Biden praised the “incredible courage” of the people affected by the fire and pledged the full support of the federal government to help rebuild.

+“Not only are you helping each other but we’re here with you, we’re not going to go away,” Biden said.
+“I intend to do what ever it takes as long as it takes to support you.”

 The fire broke out unusually late in December following months of drought with a dry fall and a winter with hardly any snow.
 Nearly 1,100 buildings, most of them homes, were destroyed, causing an estimated $513 million in damages.